ropgadgetz/hazard-for-linux/README.md

 # Hazard, for Linux

-This is a version of [Hazard Nuker](https://www.github.com/Rdimo/Hazard-Nuker)
+This is a version of [Hazard Nuker](https://www.github.com/Rdimo/Hazard-Nuker), but made for Linux

 Tested on Artix Linux, Zorin OS and Linux Mint